cnamejj/PyProc/README.md

 |udp|IP addresses, port numbers, and socket state are provided as given the input file and also translated to display format (IP's), decimal (port), and text representation (socket state)
 |udp6|IP addresses, port numbers, and socket state are provided as given the input file and also translated to display format (IP's), decimal (port), and text representation (socket state)
 |unix|The "path" field in the returned logical records are presentes as they appear in the input file and may include binary characters, usually "\0" characters
+|xfrm_stat|Of the distros tested, only CentOS and Fedora include this file

 ### In the "/proc/sysvipc" directory